BVictorB/portfolio/src/content/projects/wat-zegt-deze-brief.md

 &nbsp;
 SvelteKit also has support for back-end functions, which makes creating a separate back-end app unnecessary.
 This keeps us focussed on building out nice features, without being concerned about authentication throughout both the front-end and back-end.
 &nbsp;
 These back-end functions, as well as part of the front-end, interact with our database solution which is [Supabase](https://supabase.io/).
 Supabase is a database, authentication and cloud file storage solution in one.
 It has a JavaScript client which packs all these features in a simple-to-use package for us to use in our application.
-&nbsp;